divyansh-tripathi7/resume_enhancer/README.md

-# Resume Customizer and Interview Preparation Agent
+# Resume Enhancer and Interview Preparation Agent

 This project automates the customization of resumes and provides interview preparation tips tailored to specific job descriptions.
 Currently implemented as a Jupyter Notebook, the project dynamically analyzes your current resume and job description to create a personalized, optimized resume and actionable insights for interview preparation.
 Future updates will convert this project into a Streamlit app.